|A lot of famous people attended NY Cosmos' games|

 SW/CM: Franz Beckenbauer (West Germany)

-Roth movd to the US at the age of 8 from Yugoslavia.
+Werner Roth movd to the US at the age of 8 from Yugoslavia.
 He played for NY German-Hungarians.
-In 1972, he joined NY Cosmos and became one of the few Americans playing for the star-studded side. he stayed there until 1979.
-He earned 15 caps for the USA
+In 1972, he joined NY Cosmos and became one of the few Americans playing for the star-studded side.
+He stayed there until 1979.
+He earned 15 caps for the USA.
+He is a member of the National Soccer Hall of Fame.

 CB: Giuseppe Wilson (Italy)